bhmdev/tictactoe/README.md

 As a user I want to be able to login as needed.
 As a user I would want to have the option to change my password as needed.
 As a user I want to be able to sign-out of my account so I can keep people away from my scores.
-As a user I want to be able to sign up with my email address to create a login/password format from the readings).
+As a user I want to be able to sign up with my email address to create a login/password format from the readings.

 **Game Play**